sedadna/sedadna.github.io/category/popscience.md

 <div class="intro">
 <div class="section Eric">
 <a href="https://laurap.it/events" target="_blank"><b>Science & Art</b></a>
-<p> <i>Like Jill [Pelto] I like finding new ways to communicate science to a broader audience and especially through art.
-In these pieces of art Jill used scientific data from our research to increase awareness about what we do and to explain it in a simpler fashion.</i> - <a href="https://www.laurap.it/" target="_blank"><b>Laura Parducci</b></a>, Assoc.
+<p> <i><b>Like Jill [Pelto] I like finding new ways to communicate science to a broader audience and especially through art.
+In these pieces of art Jill used scientific data from our research to increase awareness about what we do and to explain it in a simpler fashion.</i></b> - <a href="https://www.laurap.it/" target="_blank"><b>Laura Parducci</b></a>, Assoc.
 Professor, Dept. of Environmental Biology at Sapienza University of Rome (Italy) & dept. of Plant Ecology at Uppsala University (Sweden) </p>
 </div>

 <div class="avatar">